tulgakagan/YouTube-bot/README.md

 - `Scene Detection Thresholds`: The default threshold is 0.8 in `utils/processors.py`.
 Adjust if you’re under-splitting scenes.
 - `Network Requirements`: Downloads and uploads require a stable internet connection.
 - `Time Complexity`: On non-GPU devices, rendering with `.write_videofile()` takes significant time, making the pipeline slow on CPU.
+- `Rate Limits`: YouTube allows a maximum of 6 video uploads per day via APIs.

 ## Contributing

 Feel free to open issues or pull requests to improve functionality or add new features.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software as long as the original copyright notice is included.
+See the `LICENSE` file for more details.